samamstar/SamsDRGMods/ReleaseStaging/README.txt

 	%1: put noPause here to stop the bat from pausing at the end

 QuickTestAllMods.bat : Packages all the mods in SamsMods\ and moves them into the DRG paks folder.

+PrepAllModsForRelease.bat : Packages all the mods and puts them in modPack.zip for easy installation on the user end.
+Includes a text file with install instructions